m0wmt/audio-guestbook/JOURNAL.md

 <img src="./images/monitor.png" alt="Monitor" width="300">

+Need to work now on connecting the Teensy and ESP32 so that the Teensy can update the ESP32 (if it's connected/running) with it's status, disk space and number of recordings.
+Might add other information but that's the minimum I want for now.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.